KunyuHe/Donation-Projects-Outcome-Predictions/README.md

 * `donations` - contains information about the donations to each project.
 This is only provided for projects in the training set.
 * `outcomes` - contains information about the outcomes of projects in the training set.

-**Since `outcomes` is only provided for the training set and access to test set is blocked by Kaggle.
-Information on whether a project posted after 2014-01-01 got fully funded is not available.
-Hence we only use the original training set and split it into new training and test set.**
+Since `outcomes` is only provided for the training set and access to test set is blocked by Kaggle.
+Information on whether a project posted after 2014-01-01 got fully funded is not available. **Hence we only use the original training set and split it into new training and test set.**

-**Notice that once we know the total price a project required, combined with total donations the project got, predicting `fully_funded` would be meaningless.
-So we won't use `donations` data set to train or test our model.**
+Notice that once we know the total price a project required, combined with total donations the project got, predicting `fully_funded` would be meaningless.
+So we won't use `donations` data set to train or test our model.

+### b).
+ETL (

+**The ETL notebook for this project is available [here](https://dataplatform.cloud.ibm.com/analytics/notebooks/v2/eec51c21-c64d-44be-b8ae-89d37dfc5cbd/view?access_token=84b49773ba7003cf55cdd5450a8763cc8997afa9c8c52957a0d87ed4f649e4a2).**

+In the ETL notebook, I load the data, which comes separately in `.csv` format from [IBM Cloud Object Storage](https://www.ibm.com/cloud/object-storage?S_PKG=AW&cm_mmc=Search_Google-_-Cloud_Cloud+Platform-_-WW_NA-_-+ibm++object++storage_Broad_&cm_mmca1=000016GC&cm_mmca2=10007090&cm_mmca7=9060146&cm_mmca8=aud-311016886972:kwd-346458796492&cm_mmca9=_k_CjwKCAiAyfvhBRBsEiwAe2t_i-XCqy6aVw7VL5rPgPbazlACBDB8tL5qFioP_k0oLEF8dxisH8cTlBoClHoQAvD_BwE_k_&cm_mmca10=317209285867&cm_mmca11=b&mkwid=_k_CjwKCAiAyfvhBRBsEiwAe2t_i-XCqy6aVw7VL5rPgPbazlACBDB8tL5qFioP_k0oLEF8dxisH8cTlBoClHoQAvD_BwE_k_|1445|530530&cvosrc=ppc.google.%2Bibm%20%2Bobject%20%2Bstorage&cvo_campaign=000016GC&cvo_crid=317209285867&Matchtype=b&gclid=CjwKCAiAyfvhBRBsEiwAe2t_i-XCqy6aVw7VL5rPgPbazlACBDB8tL5qFioP_k0oLEF8dxisH8cTlBoClHoQAvD_BwE), as Pandas DataFrames and performs data preprocessing with Python's [Pandas](https://pandas.pydata.org/) library.
+The data cleaning part includes the following:

+* Extracting relevant columns from the `outcomes` and `resources` data sets
+* Merging all separate dataframes on primary key `projectid`
+* Extracting the original training set based on dates the projects were posted *(only those posted before 01/01/2014)* and split it into new training and test set
+* Dropping irrelevant columns and columns with more than 10% values missing
+* Encoding some columns as binary dummies and converting some others to categoricals
+* Dropping rows that still contain NA values

+After preprocessing, the output dataframes *(`train` and `test`)* are stored in `.csv` format back to object storage as data assets named accordingly *(`Donation-Projects-Outcome-Prediction.data.train.csv` and `Donation-Projects-Outcome-Prediction.data.test.csv` in the [~/data section])* for future use.

+*(The naming convention comes from [Lightweight IBM Cloud Garage Method for Data Science](https://github.com/IBM/coursera/blob/master/coursera_capstone/Lightweight_IBM%20Cloud_Garage_Method_for_Data_Science_Romeo_Kienzler.pdf) by Romeo Kienzler)*

 ## 4. Methodology